 via https://www.typotheque.com Part four of ten of Emily King’s dissertation for the V&A/RCA M.A.
 Course in the History of Design.
 The dissertation focuses on the relationship between graphic design and film in the middle of the past century.
-2: Abstracting the Essence: The Man With The Golden Arm, 1955 Bass began designing film publicity material after […]
+2: Abstracting the Essence: The Man With The Golden Arm, 1955 Bass began designing film publicity material […]

 Read more